imcf/hrm-omero/DEVELOPMENT.md

 ## ToDo list

+- [ ] use "key-value pairs" for the HRM job parameter summaries
 - [ ] trees for different groups
   - [ ] requesting groups through a commandline option
 - [ ] logging